reskillamericans/info-2021/tracks/front-end.md

 ## Week 3 Courses (March 28 - April 3)

+*Note from Mike: Please do be sure to give enough attention to last week's HTML and CSS Introduction.
+It is a **core** part of your understanding.
+I recommend completing that before tackling Git or JavaScript this week - it's really the most important foundation for your training.
+The Google Home page assignment from that course will be due this week.*

 - **Introduction to Cloud Computing**<br>
   *Note that the test may require doing some independent research to answer all the questions.
 Feel free to use Google to help.*